Rapidly changing technology, new strategies, and advanced algorithms make digital marketing an ever-changing landscape for small-to-midsize companies.

 7. Embrace video

-In a world where the attention span of website visitors has shrunk to about 8 seconds, video content can be an effective way to attract and capture your audience’s interest in a snap.
+In a world where the attention span of website visitors has shrunk to about 8 seconds (according to Digital Information World), video content can be an effective way to attract and capture your audience’s interest in a snap.
 Here are some things to consider when planning a video strategy:

 - Plan out your purpose: Concentrate on the purpose of the video and how it’ll be used.
 Are you using it as an educational tool?
 Building brand awareness?
 Your goal can help determine where you want consumers to view the video, whether it’s on your website, YouTube channel, or another platform.
 Customize it to fit both your target audience and the location.